2 goals, assist for James Rodríguez as Everton stays perfect

-LIVERPOOL, England (AP) — James Rodríguez scored twice and assisted fellow Colombian Yerry Mina’s header as Everton beat Brighton 4-2 in the Premier League on Saturday for a fourth successive win at the start of the Premier League season.
+LIVERPOOL, England (AP) — James Rodríguez scored twice and assisted fellow Colombian Yerry Mina’s header as Everton beat Brighton 4-2 Saturday for the Premier League leader’s fourth successive win at the start of the season.

 Coupled with progress in the League Cup, Everton has made its best start to a season since the 19th century with seven wins out of seven.
-Everton, which last won the English championship in 1985, is top of the early standings.

 Everton has the leading scorer across Europe’s top five leagues after Dominic Calvert-Lewin headed the hosts in front in the 16th minute with his ninth goal of the season in all competitions.